Over half the population of Afghanistan urgently need humanitarian assistance.

 By clicking "Submit", I certify that:

-Afghanistan has endured decades of conflict.
 Since 2001, tens of thousands of people have lost their lives and nearly 6 million have been displaced from their homes.
 After 20 years of war, foreign forces began pulling out of the country in April 2021.
 Over the span of a few weeks the Taliban gained control of regional provinces, strategically important border cities, trade routes and other major cities.
 On 15 August Taliban forces took control of the country’s capital, Kabul.

 The situation in Afghanistan is complex and humanitarian needs are high.
 These recent events and renewed violence have been devastating for people.
 Thousands have been injured and a further half-a-million have been displaced as they flee their homes in search of safety.
 Hospitals, homes and vital infrastructure such as electricity and water supply systems have also been damaged or destroyed.